2025–26 Southeastern Louisiana Lady Lions basketball team

-The 2025–26 Southeastern Louisiana Lady Lions basketball team will represent Southeastern Louisiana University in the 2025–26 NCAA Division I women's basketball season.
-The Lady Lions will be led by first-year head coach Jeff Dow, and will play their home games at Pride Roofing University Center as members of the Southland Conference.
+The 2025–26 Southeastern Louisiana Lady Lions basketball team represented Southeastern Louisiana University in the 2025–26 NCAA Division I women's basketball season.
+The Lady Lions were led by first-year head coach Jeff Dow, and played their home games at Pride Roofing University Center in Hammond, Louisiana as members of the Southland Conference.

+The Lady Lions finished the season 5–24 overall, 4–18 in Southland play, to finish in eleventh place.

 Previous season

-The Lady Lions finished the 2024–25 season 26–6 overall, 19–1 in Southland play to finish in first place.
-With a first round and quarterfinals bye, they defeated Incarnate Word in the semi-finals of the Southland women's tournament.
-They were defeated by Stephen F. Austin in the championship, but received a bid to play in the WBIT.
-Their season ended when they were defeated by Colorado in the first round.
+The Lady Lions finished the 2024–25 season 26–6 overall, 19–1 in Southland play, to finish in first place.
+With a first-round and quarterfinals bye, they defeated Incarnate Word in the semifinals of the Southland tournament and were defeated by Stephen F. Austin in the championship, but received a bid to play in the WBIT.
+The Lady Lions' season ended when they were defeated by Colorado in the first round.

-On March 22, head coach Ayla Guzzardo announced that she would leave the program as she was hired as head coach for conference opponent McNeese.
+On March 22, head coach Ayla Guzzardo announced that she would leave the program, as she had been hired as head coach for conference opponent McNeese.

 On March 25, Southeastern Louisiana hired Incarnate Word head coach Jeff Dow as their new coach.

 Media

-Home games are broadcast on ESPN+.
+Home games were broadcast on ESPN+.